SahilHemnani777/SahilHemnani777/README.md

 - 🔭 I’m currently doing `Full Stack Development` with `flutter` and `dart`
-- 👲 Flutter and Research Intern at `Tenfins Constulting`
+- 👲 Software Developer and Research Intern at `Tenfins Constulting`
-- I’m currently learning `Kubernetes`  `DevOps`
+- I’m currently learning `Kubernetes`  `DevOps` `LFS- Linux from scratch`
-- 🤞Currently working on [forkNcommit](https://github.com/forkNcommit2021/forkNcommit2021)- our organization
+- 🤞Currently working as Webmasters Lead- our organization ITSA
-- 👯I’m looking to collaborate on flutter projects and Research internships
+- 👯I’m looking to collaborate on Full Stack Development projects and Research related to OS.
-- 🤔 2021 Goal: Learn DevOps
+- 🤔 2021 Goal: Learn DevOps + Developing a OS from scratch
-- 💬 Ask me about Technology in `Docker`, `Dart` and `DevOps`
+- 💬 Ask me about Technology in `Docker`, `Dart` , `Server` , `REST-APIs` and `DevOps`

 <details>